-‘Fallout 76’ Creator Bethesda Offers Just $5 Game Credit For Botched Limited Edition Release
+‘Fallout 76’ Developer Bethesda Offers Just $5 Game Credit For Botched Limited Edition Release

 — AllGamesDelta (@AllGamesDelta_) November 28, 2018

-Bethesda hasn’t said a word about offering refunds for players who feel that they were falsely advertised to.
+Bethesda hasn’t said a word about offering refunds for players who feel that they were victims of false advertising.
 Instead, it appears that the 500 Atoms it’s offering is all players can expect, which will certainly not help make players who are already disappointed by the game feel any better.